 We have incurred net losses each year since our inception.
-As a result of ongoing operating losses, we had an accumulated deficit of \$84.4 million as of March 31, 2004.
+As a result of ongoing operating losses, we had an accumulated deficit of \$93.5 million as of June 30, 2004.
 Even if we succeed in developing and commercializing one or more of our drug candidates, we expect to continue to incur substantial losses for the foreseeable future, and we may never become profitable.
 We anticipate that our expenses will increase substantially in the foreseeable future as we:

-- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 and formulation activities and Phase I trials of Remoxy; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drugs; - hire additional personnel; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies or expand the use of our technology; and - maintain, defend and expand the scope of our intellectual property.
+- continue to conduct preclinical and clinical trials for our drug candidates, including the Phase III trials of Oxytrex and PTI-901 and the Phase I clinical trial and development activities for Remoxy; - · seek regulatory approvals for our drug candidates; - · develop, formulate, manufacture and commercialize our drug candidates; - · implement additional internal systems and develop new infrastructure; - · acquire or in-license additional products or technologies or expand the use of our technology; and - · maintain, defend and expand the scope of our intellectual property; and - · hire additional personnel.